euroledger/capena/README.md

  1. If you are using iOS, download the [streetcred identity agent](https://apps.apple.com/us/app/streetcred-identity-agent/id1475160728)

 ### Android
- 1. If you are using Android, download the [Mattr Proton Wallet](https://redir.streetcred.id/lRaAnnBiSkZx)
+ 1. If you are using Android, download the StreetCred App from google play store

 ## Steps to issue a business card: